amida-tech/recruitment-registry/api/README.md

 - `answer`: This table stores all the answers to questions.
 Each record represents an answer to a question (column `question_id`) in a survey (`column survey_id`) by a user (column `user_id`).
 Actual answer data can be a choice from question multiple choices (column `question_choice_id`) and/or a free value field (column `value`) whose type is also stored (column `type`).
 Current supported types are `text and `bool`.

-- `registry_user`: This table store patient demographics (name, email, ethnicity, gender, and zip), role, and login information (username, password, password reset through email token and its expiration date).
+- `registry_user`: This table store patient demographics (name, email), role, and login information (username, password, password reset through email token and its expiration date).

 - `consent_type`: It stores all the consent types.
 Actual data are name (column `name`) for programmatic purposes and description (column `description`) for user interface purposes.